flagbug/Espera/Readme.md

 Espera is written in C#, with WPF as frontend.

-If you want to contribute to Espera, just send me a pull request at [GitHub](https://github.com/flagbug/Espera)!
+If you want to contribute to Espera, just send me a pull request!

 ### License